 Let us be completely honest and transparent here: all of these opinions are our own, and are based solely on OUR PERSONAL experience.
 However, having read a few similar accounts on Facebook backpackers pages, it seems that we are not unique in the issues we encountered.
 We are in no means saying that agencies should be avoided, as they work out well for a lot of backpackers.
 They just didn’t work out for us.

-Are you looking to find vineyards who employ directly?
-We’ve put together a super-handy spreadsheet of all the vineyards listed on the Margaret River tourism website, with all of their contact details!
+Are you looking to find pruning jobs with vineyards who employ directly?
+We’ve put together a super-handy FREE spreadsheet with all of their contact details!
 Just click here to view it, and good luck!

 Let’s keep this simple: